 The last step in the scanning workflow is to detail the registered 3D point cloud data.
 Using modeling software, individual elements of the point cloud data can be isolated and 3D objects can be modeled from the information.
 An entire model can be created using the registered data.
 The 3D representation can then be used to detail and understand how new elements will connect to existing conditions.

-How can scanning help the MEP contractor?
+How can scanning help contractors?

 The scanned data can be used to assist design.
 Renovation and adaptive reuse projects require accurate drawings and documentation to work from.
 This level of information often does not exist or the drawings available do not represent the actual condition built in the field.
 To create drawings, manual measurements can be taken of a space; however, this process is both time-consuming and prone to human error.
 Scanning is a fast and accurate way to collect large amounts of measurement data that can be modeled and used in the design.

 The registered point cloud can also be applied to 3D model coordination.
 By overlaying the point cloud model with the design model, project teams can visually check for conflicts between existing and new conditions.
 Last of all, as building owners become more sophisticated with their Building Information Model requirements on projects, scanning provides the solution to address both QA/QC needs and create accurate documentation of installed systems.
 Information can be given to building owners as either point cloud data or 3D modeled objects that can be applied to facilities management.